Clemapfel/jluna/docs/manual.md

 > template<is_boxable T>
 > void do_something(T value);
 > ```
 > Because we specified the template argument of `do_something` to be a `is_boxable`, at compile time, C++ will evaluate this condition for the template argument type.
-If `do_something` was called with a value of a type that is not boxable, a compiler error will be raised
+If `do_something` was called with a value of a type that is not boxable, a compiler error will be raised.

 A type that is both boxable and unboxable is called **(Un)Boxable**.
 This is an important conceptualization, because:

 + we can only use **Boxables** as the **right-hand expression** of a proxy-assignment
 + we can only use **Unboxables** as the **left-hand expression** of an assignment.

-Of course, an (Un)Boable can be used on either side.
+Of course, an (Un)Boxables can be used on either side.

 Out-of-the-box, the following types are (Un)Boxable: